 How to lead?
 Now it’s over to you…

 Lord knows I know how Small Business Owners struggle with leadership.

-I also know that a big part of your problem is your persistent internal beliefs that leadership is not an issue for small business.
+I also know that a big part of that problem is your persistent internal beliefs that leadership is not important for small businesses.

 So how am I doing with you?

 I have exposed and explained for you the critical issue that stands in your way when you come to lead a team – understanding the nature of your team.